vivekranadive/Covid-19-Detection/README.md

 ## Running Streamlit app
 Enter directory of the project.
 To run type `streamlit run covid_streamlitapp.py`.
 Then go the link listed in the terminal of where the app is hosted.
 Most likely http://localhost:8501/.
 Make sure you have installed the required library’s.

+## Disclaimer
+This web application is NOT intended for professional use.